Cosmian/mse-home-cli/documentation/docs/develop.md

-One of the advantages of using `mse` to protect your application and your data in the cloud, is that your Python application does not need to be adapted.
+One of the advantages of using MSE to protect your application and your data in the cloud, is that your Python application does not need to be adapted.
 Indeed, you just need to pick your original code, design a standard Flask application without any specific intruction, write a configuration TOML file and run the `deploy` subcommand.

-In this section are shared good practices and some considerations you need to know before developing or deploying your application inside an `mse` node.
+In this section are shared good practices and some considerations you need to know before developing or deploying your application inside an MSE node.

 !!! info "Requirements"